DiscoverCCRI/sdi-12-data-collector/README.md

 ```
 - Done!

-## Using the SDI-12 Adapter With Cron:
+## Using the SDI-12 Adapter With Python:

 - Pull this repository to your device:
   ```